mtumilowicz/scala-cats-free-monad-workshop/README.md

     * `Free[F, A]`
         * Free = program
         * F - algebra of the program (language)
-            * you can go through cases one by one and, and say: program can this
+            * you can go through cases one by one and say: program can this or that
             * easier to transform, compose, reason about
         * A - value produced by the program
-* allows us to separate the structure of the computation from its interpreter
+* allows us to separate the structure of the computation from its interpretation
-    * different interpretation depending on context (live vs tests)
+    * different interpretation depending on context (ex. live vs tests)
 * pros
     * we can pattern-match on the programs (which are values) to transform & optimize them
     * interpretation is deferred until an interpreter is provided